Unit Interval Orders and the Dot Action on the Cohomology of Regular Semisimple Hessenberg Varieties: Local monodromy and local fundamental groups

 \subsection{Local homotopy type}

-We begin by defining local homotopy type.
-This material is probably well-known, but we feel that it will be convenient to review it.
+In this subsection we review the definition and some of the main properties of local homotopy type.
+This material is probably well known to some readers, but we feel that it will be convenient to review it.
 Our treatment follows the book by Looijenga~\cite{Looijenga}, a paper by Kumar~\cite{Kumar93} and another paper by Prill~\cite{Prill}.

 Suppose $X$ is a topological space and $x\in X$.
 A \emph{fundamental system of neighborhoods} $\mathscr{U}$ of $x$ is a system of open neighborhoods such that any open neighborhood $V$ of $x$ contains a $U\in\mathscr{U}$.